Piece of My Heart: Faith Hill version

-American country artist Faith Hill included the song on her debut album, Take Me as I Am (1993); her version reached No. 1 on the country charts in 1994.
-Hill's version took on a more passive tone coupled with traditional country instrumentation.
-Prior to recording the track, Hill had no knowledge of the song, especially Joplin's rendition.
-As a direct result, Hill's producers refused to allow her to listen to the Joplin version until she had completed her own recording.
+American country artist Faith Hill included the song on her debut album, Take Me as I Am (1993); her version reached No. 1 on the US Billboard Hot Country Songs chart in 1994.
+Hill's version was more passive, with traditional country instrumentation.
+Prior to recording it, Hill had no knowledge of the song.
+The accompanying music video won an award for Best New Artist Clip of the Year in the category for Country at the 1994 Billboard Music Video Awards.

 Hill re-recorded the track for the soundtrack to the television series King of the Hill, released in 1999.
-This edgier version can also be found on the 1998 international pressing of her third album, Faith (re-titled "Love Will Always Win" outside the U.S.) and 2001 international greatest hits album There You'll Be.
+This edgier version can also be found on the 1998 international pressing of her third album, Faith (re-titled Love Will Always Win outside the US) and 2001 international greatest hits album There You'll Be.
 Her original version was included in her 2007 compilation album The Hits.

+Background

+At the time Hill recorded her version of "Piece of My Heart", she had no knowledge of the song or Joplin's rendition.
+Hill's producers told her not to listen to the Joplin version until she had completed her own recording.
+Hill told Billboard magazine in February 1994, "When that song was brought to me, it was a country version.
+When I was recording it, everybody was like, 'Oh God, that's Janis Joplin', and I was thinking, 'What's the big deal?'
+I knew who Janis Joplin was, but I didn't really know any of her stuff.
+When Warner Bros. found out that I had not heard the original, they said, 'Whatever you do, do not listen to her version until you have finished your record.'
+When we finished, and they played it for me, I listened to it twice through and thought, 'Dadgum, how in the world did I ever cover that song?'"

 Critical reception

-Cyndi Hoelzle and Lisa Smith from the Gavin Report wrote, "How long did it take you to recognize this song?
+Upon the release, Larry Flick from Billboard wrote, "One test of a great song is the way it stands up to different interpretations.
+Hill's sunny, effervescent take on this one is the stylistic flipside of Janis Joplin's go-for-broke, raw-throated approach, but if it works, it works."
+Cyndi Hoelzle and Lisa Smith from the Gavin Report said, "How long did it take you to recognize this song?
 Faith takes Janis Joplin's classic (actually a 1968 hit for her band Big Brother and The Holding Company) and transforms it into a driving countrified lament."